elijahmurray/open-print/docs/bryan/sleep/Evening/sleep-environment.md

 ## Steps

 1. **Room Temperature**: Bryan ensures his bedroom is at an optimal temperature, typically cooler, as it promotes better sleep.
+Bryan sets his room temperature to 68 degrees Fahrenheit.

 2. **Darkness**: A dark environment is crucial for sleep.
 Bryan uses blackout curtains and ensures all light sources, including electronic devices, are turned off or covered.

 3. **Noise Control**: A quiet environment is essential.
-Bryan might use earplugs, white noise machines, or even noise-canceling headphones to ensure minimal disturbances.
+Bryan uses earplugs to ensure minimal disturbances.

 4. **Bedding**: Using comfortable and breathable bedding can make a significant difference.
 Bryan opts for materials that regulate temperature and provide adequate support.